joazzie/sml2-data/README.md

 type EnemiesJson = Enemy[];
 ```

-**Note that** both the lowering spikes in turtle 2 and the teeth in turtle 3 are not officially counted as enemies.
-So they are not present in this list.

-**Also** note that the tiny octopuses spit out by the turtle zone boss are classified as projectiles, so they can be found there.
+**Note that** the tiny octopuses spit out by the turtle zone boss are classified as projectiles, so they can be found there.

 ### Enemy-Level connection
 To find out which enemies are in which levels you can look at `./enemy_level.json`, which is specified as: